Week-in-Review: Google’s never-ending autonomous road trip – TechCrunch

 Hello, weekend readers.
-This is Week-in-Review where I give a heavy amount of analysis and/or rambling thoughts on one story while scouring the rest of the hundreds of stories that emerged on TechCrunch this week to surface my favorites for your reading pleasure.
+This is Week-in-Review, where I give a heavy amount of analysis and/or rambling thoughts on one story while scouring the rest of the hundreds of stories that emerged on TechCrunch this week to surface my favorites for your reading pleasure.

 Last week, I talked about how Alexa wasn’t forgetting what you requested because that data was more valuable than one might think.